 Fire attributes have different levels of variability along gradients of rainfall and human-associated variables, and thus promote or constrain pyrodiversity by varying amounts as conditions change.
 For each of the four fire attributes (i.e. fire size, season, time since last fire and intensity), we calculated an index describing the extent to which it constrained pyrodiversity in each cell, and then assessed whether the level of constraint varied predictably with rainfall or an index of human influence (from Sanderson et al. 2002).
 The degree of constraint on pyrodiversity imposed by each fire attribute is determined by the attribute with the smallest range of scaled values in the cell: as the range on any single axis approaches zero, so too does the volume, irrespective of variation in other dimensions.
 Thus, to estimate constraint for each focal fire attribute we divided the range of the scaled focal attribute by the minimum range of all other scaled attributes for each cell.
 We then used the constraint index for each fire attribute as the response variable in a conditional-autoregressive model with either mean annual rainfall or the human influence index (Sanderson et al. 2002) as predictors.

-Scale dependence
+Spatial grain dependence

-We assessed scale dependency by calculating the pyrodiversity at a range of spatial grains: every five minutes from 15 minutes to 120 minutes (i.e. two degrees).
-The extent of the analysis at all scales was limited to the geographic area in which 2 degree cells contained a minimum of seven 15 minute cells (i.e. > 10%) for which pyrodiversity had been calculated (at finer grain cells may not meet the minimum threshold number of fires for inclusion).
+We assessed spatial grain dependency by calculating the pyrodiversity at a range of spatial grains: every five minutes from 15 minutes to 120 minutes (i.e. two degrees).
+The extent of the analysis at all spatial grains was limited to the geographic area in which 2 degree cells contained a minimum of seven 15 minute cells (i.e. > 10%) for which pyrodiversity had been calculated (at finer grain cells may not meet the minimum threshold number of fires for inclusion).
 We grouped estimates by three levels of ecologically relevant mean annual rainfall ranges (< 650, 650–1300 and > 1300 mm; 650 mm ≈ xeric/mesic savanna transition, and 1300 mm approaches the upper rainfall limit of mesic savannas in Africa) and computed the mean and 25–75% confidence interval for each spatial grain.

 Results